e2eq/Twitter-username-checker/readme.md

 # Usage:

-** Make sure you add each username per-line, do no use comma's, for example of a username list: **
+**Make sure you add each username per-line, do no use comma's, for example of a username list**

     filtration
 	anotherusername